SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ### Conclusion

-In this chapter, we have used the Visitor pattern over AST nodes to implement a first version of a structural evaluator.
+In this chapter, we have used the Visitor pattern over AST nodes to implement the first version of a structural evaluator.
-This evaluator covers the basic literals: integers, floats, booleans and arrays.
+This evaluator covers the basic literals: integers, floats, booleans, and arrays.
 Although we have not talked about it explicitly, we also implemented a first version of the visit of statements and return nodes.

-We leave for the reader the exercise of extending this prototype with support for dynamic arrays \(e.g., `{ self expression.
-1+1 }`\).
+We leave for the reader the exercise of extending this prototype with support for dynamic arrays (e.g., `{ self expression.
+1+1 }`).